jerryneedell/smartfusion/README.md

 * there are two build options
   * Debug  -- For load via JLink
   * Release -- for inclusion in Libero build of design -- cannot load via JLink

+under Debug or Release subdir.mk contains build information -- edit if new source files added.

+also edit subdir.mk  under CMSIS or drivers if new drivers added

 ### to build